dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 * [System.Device.Gpio](https://www.nuget.org/packages/System.Device.Gpio/0.1.0-prerelease.19078.2)
 * [Iot.Device.Bindings](https://www.nuget.org/packages/Iot.Device.Bindings/0.1.0-prerelease.19078.2)

-The GPIO Packages includes APIs for GPIO, SPI, I2C and PWM devices.
+The GPIO packages include APIs for GPIO, SPI, I2C, and PWM devices.
 The IoT bindings package includes [device bindings](https://github.com/dotnet/iot/blob/master/src/devices/README.md) for various chips and sensors, the same ones available at [dotnet/iot - src/devices](https://github.com/dotnet/iot/tree/master/src/devices).

 The updated serial port APIs that were announced as part of .NET Core 3.0 Preview 1 are not part of these packages but are available as part of the .NET Core platform.